-- A. Installation of structures to shield trash or recycling cans from view requires an approved application. - B. A lattice structure may be constructed to shield trash or recycling cans from view.
-This structure should be either a two-sided L-shaped lattice structure or fully enclosed with a hinged swing gate.
+- A. Installation of structures to shield trash or recycling cans from view requires an approved application. - B. A structure may be constructed to shield trash or recycling cans from view.
+This structure should be either a two-sided L-shaped structure or fully enclosed with a hinged swing gate.
 The structure is to be no wider than necessary to shield the trash or recycling cans from view and at least as tall as, but no taller than 6 inches taller than the trash or recycling cans.
-The lattice structure is intended to shield trash or recycling cans from view and the size of the structure should be consistent with that use.
+The structure is intended to shield trash or recycling cans from view and the size of the structure should be consistent with that use.
 It is not to be used to store other items.
-The framing of the lattice structure may be constructed from natural, white, or stained wood or a wood-looking composite material.
-The lattice can be white or brown PVC, or natural or stained wood.
+The framing of the structure may be constructed from natural, white, or stained wood or a wood-looking composite material.
+The material used for the panels may be wood, PVC or lattice and must be white or brown PVC, or natural or stained wood.
 The lattice-grid opening size (hole size) should be 2.875 sq inches.
 Fencing may not be extended farther forward than the "1/3 fencing rule" and requires an approved application. - C. Leaf and trash burning are not permitted within Bell Creek.